 For example, there’s Taichung.
 Once the home of “Made in Taiwan” (take a look at your parents’ cutlery), this is now a cool city with a load of repurposed buildings housing cool cafes and restaurants.

 Natural disasters are also obviously a thing.
 When you’re looking for a place to live, you’re going to want a building that’s at least partially earthquake-proof.
-No building fully is, but some are better than others.
-Do your research when it comes to this.

-The cities can be completely clogged up with traffic. and pollution can be pretty bad.
+The cities can be completely clogged up with traffic and pollution can be pretty bad.
 And there are a fair few motorbike accidents.

 Weather-wise, keep an eye on the news in the typhoon season.
 Generally aside from the bad typhoons, the weather is changeable and ranges from super hot and sunny to extremely humid and cloudy with afternoon downpours.
 It’s a safe place to live, for sure.
 Most problems will be environmental.